Ontdek Friuli met je eigen gids / Discover Friuli with your own guide / Scopri il Friuli con la tua guida privata /

 SESTO AL REGHENA

 Sesto al Reghena is a small village in the province of Pordenone with a name that has its origins in Roman times.
-Sesto comes from the six Roman miles in which the village is situated between the major Roman city of Iulia Concordia (Veneto) and the old road to Austria.
+Sesto comes from the latin word of six Roman miles that distanced this village from a road that connected Julia Concordia (nowadays Concordia Sagittaria in Veneto) to Nordicum (nowadays Austria).
 Reghena is the name of the river that runs through it.

 The attraction of this village is the wonderful eleventh-century Abbey of Santa Maria in Sylvis famous for its many colorful frescoes dating from the 14th and 15th centuries.